• Skip to primary navigation

 • 1/2 teaspoon salt

-• Measure all the nuts into a mixing bowl and add the maple syrup.
+3. Add the maple syrup (2 tablespoon maple syrup) and the ground cinnamon (1 teaspoon cinnamon) if using.
 Stir the nuts around until they are all coated in the syrup.

-• Spread out the nuts in a single layer on a baking tray lined with baking parchment.
-It will look a little wet at this stage but that will change as the nuts are roasted.
+4. Spread out the nuts and seeds in a single layer on a baking tray lined with baking parchment.
+It will look a little wet at this stage, but that will change as the nuts are lightly roasted.

-• Place in the oven and roast for around 5 minutes then take it out of the oven and stir the tray contents around.
-Put back in the oven for another five minutes.
+5. Place the tray in the oven and roast for approximately 5 minutes.
+Then take the tray out of the oven, stir the tray contents around and put it back in the oven for a further five minutes.

-• Remove the nuts from the oven and sprinkle on the salt.
+6. Remove the tray from the oven and sprinkle on the salt.
+(1/2 teaspoon salt)

-• Tip this mixture into a large bowl and add the raisins.
+7. Tip this mixture into a large bowl and add the raisins (1 1/2 cups raisins).
 Stir this around until everything is evenly distributed.

 Notes